 Week 6 - 3.
 Prayer is motivated and directed by Scripture itself.
 A question I ask myself as I read my Bible is, "am I being motivated to pray?"
 Discussion notes and blog.
 Download Week 6 - Motivation.

 An Aside - Demanding an Answer.
 Here is where the rubber meets the road.
 God does answer prayer.
 And often times in ways that we don't want or expect.
 Just some thoughts for personal meditation.
 The Book of Job.
 Click here.
+Download Demanding an Answer.

 Music Videos for the Prayer 101 study series: